perlmaster/perlstuff/README.md

-zipfetch.pl - extract all members from a ZIP file notfound.pl - find files that do not contain a pattern get-links.pl - display a list of links from a web page
+zipfetch.pl - extract all members from a ZIP file notfound.pl - find files that do not contain a pattern get-links.pl - display a list of links from a web page drive-info.pl - use Perl to display space info for the specified drives

 the other files in this repository are files that are "required" by the above named scripts